Philadelphia Cerebral Palsy Attorney

 Cerebral palsy (CP) is a non-progressive condition that affects motor skills

 and functioning.
 Technically speaking, it is a group of disorders, as

 there are varying degrees and types of CP.
 It is caused by abnormal brain

-traumatic brain injury before or during birth and, while it is not necessarily always the case,
+development or injury before or during birth and, while it is not necessarily

 medical malpractice often plays a role in the development of CP.

 If you went through a difficult labor or delivery and your child was later